will-afs/ArXivPDFExtractor/README.md

     sudo ssh -i <path_to_your_key_pair> ubuntu@<ec2_instance_public_ipv4>

-Once connected, deploy and run the service as a container, as specified above
+Once connected, deploy and run the service as a container, or as specified above